rafaelnduarte/Portfolio/README.md

   <img src="rafaelnd_ds.png" >
 </p>

-## Data Scientist and collaborator at Sigmoidal for Data Science
+## Data Scientist and Collaborator at Sigmoidal for Data Science

 Goal and detail-oriented, thorough and determined.
 I'm a highly motivated, responsible and reliable professional, eager to learn and help through hard work.
 Experienced with working under pressure,